Agriculture Farming

 Smart Farming

-One of the drawbacks of using NDVI is that it cannot differentiate between various vegetation types.
-It can pose a challenge in areas with multiple vegetation types or where the vegetation changes periodically.
+One drawback of using NDVI is that it cannot differentiate between various vegetation types.
+This can pose a challenge in areas with multiple vegetation types or where the vegetation changes periodically.
 Additionally, NDVI may not be capable of detecting minor changes in the vegetation’s condition that happen within a short duration.
 Although NDVI is often used as a yield indicator, more accurate measures are available.

 In case you missed it: Inexpensive Raised Bed Garden Ideas: Cheap Budget Tips and Techniques